eclipse-ibeji/ibeji/docs/design/README.md

 Interfaces

-A Consumer supports a gRPC interface that is the callback/notification endpoint for subscribed-to data feeds.
+A Consumer supports an interface that is the callback/notification endpoint for subscribed-to data feeds.

 Activities